Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/README.md

 The RGB LCD Backend does not constain the full <i>Store-and-Forward Frame Buffer</i> (FB) either.
 Instead, it provides the minimal amount of <i>Cut-Through</i> Pixel Buffering, essentialy just enough to smoothen out the occasional burstiness of video output from the Image/Video Processor.

-Substantial memory saving is realized in this way compared to the classic video buffering methods.
+Substantial memory saving is realized in this way compared to the standard video buffering methods.

 ![PixelBuffer](https://github.com/Juninho99/FPGA_TangNano20k_Hand_Coded_DIP_LCD_Camera/assets/45703565/85389399-4c11-4ccf-971c-7eebf0b8ba0c)